-The results are summarized in Tables 1A and 1B.
+Results are summarized in Table 1.
 Analyses were conducted both by subjects (i.e., with subjects as the random variable) and by items (with lists as the random variable).
-For conciseness, only the results of the analysis by subjects are shown.
-However, all the results discussed below were obtained in both the subject and the item analyses, except where otherwise noted.
+For conciseness, only the results of the analysis by subjects are shown in Table 1.
+However, all results discussed below were obtained in both the subject and item analyses, except where otherwise noted.

-The main effect of similarity condition on item recall was significant in an ANOVA (Table 1B).
-A Tukey test for pairwise comparisons between means, using a family confidence coefficient of .95, indicated a significant difference between every pair of conditions, except the dissimilar and the alliterative.
-Thus, as Table 1A shows, item recall was higher in the rhyming condition than in the alliterative condition, in which item recall was higher than in the canonically similar condition.
+As shown in Table 1, the main effect of similarity condition on item recall was significant in an ANOVA.
+A Tukey test for pairwise comparisons between means using a family confidence coefficient of 0.95 indicated a significant difference between every pair of conditions except the dissimilar and alliterative.
+Thus, as Table 1 shows, item recall was higher in the rhyming condition than in the alliterative condition, which was higher than the canonically similar condition.